DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 same way as I was (and still am).

-Create a separator and name it `NEW CONTENT` and place it directly below the *WEATHER* separator (and its mods).
+Create a separator and name it `NEW CONTENT` and place it directly below the *GRAPHICS BASELINE* separator (and its mods).
 Change its colour, so that it won't be the same as TPF's ones.

 All of the following mods in this category will be placed under this